Follow us on social

 His previous plan could reappear with revisions necessitated by the destruction resulting from the Gaza war .Indeed, given Israel’s current rejection of a two-state solution, the Kushner Plan would be the only game in town.

 At a lower level, Brian Hook is expected to be the point man on Iran as he was during most of the previous Trump administration, and Joel Rayburn may join the State Department or, more likely, the National Security Council, potentially replacing Brett McGurk as Middle East Coordinator.
-McGurk resigned from the NSC during Trump’s first term, partly due to Trump’s plan to withdraw from Syria, making his return unlikely, though not impossible should the new national security advisor, Rep. Mike Waltz, want to maintain some continuity on the NSC staff.
+McGurk resigned from the NSC during Trump’s first term, partly due to Trump’s plan to withdraw from Syria, making his return unlikely, though not impossible should the new national security adviser, Rep. Mike Waltz, want to maintain some continuity on the NSC staff.

 Third, a bilateral treaty with Saudi Arabia has been teed up by Biden, and now it’s up to Trump to putt.
 While ratification may still face challenges due to Democratic opposition, this hurdle is much lower now, especially if Israel supports it.
 Under Trump, the chance of including concessions on nuclear energy is also more likely.